 And I cried for me.
 I am a mother and I am a teacher.
 I was devastated.

 My husband came home from work that evening shattered as well.
 He found his four ladies still on the couch.
 Dinner hadn’t been made.
 Afternoon chores and errands hadn’t been completed.
 And it didn’t matter.

-Four years later, I sit at work still terrified for my children as they go through their own days at school.
+Today, I sit at work still terrified for my children as they go through their own days at school.
 The fear is not as crippling as it once was but it’s still there, especially today, especially since this year my youngest is in kindergarten.
 I am confident of my older girls’ abilities to sense danger and to make sound decisions if their lives were threatened.
 I am sure my baby would be vulnerable.
 I am depending on her lovely teacher to protect her.

-Four years later, I sit in school as a teacher wondering how I would protect my own students and thinking about my proximity to exits.
+Today, I sit in school as a teacher wondering how I would protect my own students and thinking about my proximity to exits.
 Every school year we practice how to lock down our rooms.
 Every September I show my students where we could hide and we talk about the quickest, and safest, route out.
 This is our new normal.
 This is the reality of our world.
 Schools are not safe havens for children.

 This morning I did not run quickly out of my house.
 Every morning since that fateful day I take my time as I leave, no longer worrying if I will be late.
 I find each of my children.
 I give them some words of love.
 I give them each a hug and a kiss.
 I say a silent prayer over each of their beautiful heads for their safety.
 I pray others are kind to them that day.
 I tell them to be good, always.
 Then, I kiss them again.